Why is my carpet discolored

 Cleaning

-The answer to 'why is my carpet discolored' is that there are several common causes, including spills, pet stains, sun damage, and general wear and tear.
-Discoloration can manifest as fading, staining, or a change in the carpet's original color.
-The symptoms may include noticeable spots, patches, or an overall dull appearance.
+The answer to 'why is my carpet discolored' is that there are several common causes, including spills, heavy foot traffic, sun exposure, and improper cleaning.
+Discoloration can appear as fading, staining, or uneven color across the carpet.

 Step-by-Step Guide